Inventua/nucleus-core/Documentation/Developers/Scheduled-Tasks.md

 to your scheduled task, `[LogFolder]\Scheduled Tasks\[schedule-name]`.
 Log output from scheduled tasks is also written to the main Nucleus log.
 Site administrators can review scheduled task logs in isolation from the rest of the system logs.

-If required, use `appSettings.json` to configure different log levels for specific classes by adding a line to the `Logging/LogLevel` section.
+If required, use `appSettings.json` or `appSettings.{environment}.json` to configure different log levels for specific classes by adding a line to the
+`Logging/LogLevel` section.
 For example:
 ```
 {
   "Logging": {